 Also, take note that controlling your Android from your PC is different from merely mirroring or casting your Android’s screen to your computer.
 The latter only lets you see contents of your phone on a bigger screen, but you will still use your phone as is.

 Furthermore, before you attempt controlling your Android device from your PC, you might want to make sure that your device can handle such activity.
-Apps such as Outbyte Android Care can help you do just that.
+Apps such as Android cleaner tool can help you do just that.
 This app, in particular, is designed to help boost RAM by closing lagging apps and background programs, clean out junk to prevent your phone from slowing down, and save battery life.
 With these taken care of, you can enjoy a smooth and seamless Android-to-PC connection.

 Ready to take your Android experience to the next level?
 Go ahead and follow the steps and tips we’ve provided above and let us know how it goes!